HeroicKatora/zosimos/docs/ideas.md

 I'm grateful if you pick any of the issues documented to explore, implement and demonstrate them.
 Feel free to grab one that tickles your interest.
 However, these are vague concepts that I do not see myself focussing on directly.

-For contributions keep in mind maintainability, i.e. try not to introduce anything incongruent to the project goals and prefer high-level primitives to deep integration / changes to the coammnd structure.
+For contributions keep in mind maintainability, i.e. try not to introduce anything incongruent to the project goals and prefer high-level primitives to deep integration / changes to the command structure.

 ## Cool stuff with WASM as computation